seven-of-eleven/designare-z390-opencore-efi/README.md

 <summary><strong>Audio Setup</strong></summary>

+> **ISSUES with Audio on Tahoe** - On Tahoe, you need to rely on VoodooHDA.kext,  an external USB audio device, or AppleALC patched with OCLP-mod, as [outlined here](https://www.tonymacx86.com/threads/how-to-recover-applehda-under-tahoe.332294/).

 There are three options available that I'm aware of.
 You can use alcid 7, 11, or 16.
 All three are used by different Designare EFIs available online.
 I'm using alcid 11 because it works for what I need.
 If you have specific audio requirements and alcid 11 isn't working try the other values. `Previous EFIs in this repo used alcid=7.`